 Summary: When am I liable for the Early Returns Fee?

-In redundancy cases, neither the company nor the employee will be liable for the Early Returns Fee, as this will be covered by us here at ECS!
-If the redundancy turns out to be Dismissal for Cause then this may change.
+In cases of redundancy, neither the company nor the employee will be responsible for the Early Returns Fee, as this will be covered by The Electric Car Scheme.
+However, please note that if the situation is later determined to be a Dismissal for Cause, this arrangement may be subject to change.